 Needlework refers to any activity that involves using a needle for construction.
+If you love discovering new hobbies online, then the world of needlework is full of exciting possibilities to explore.

 1. Sewing

 Sewing requires using a needle and thread to join two or more fabric pieces together.
 It is a versatile craft that allows you to make lots of different things, like garments, bags, home decor items, or accessories.
 You can do the sewing by hand or by machine.
+Take a look at this great collection of free sewing patterns!

 2. Quilting